 Marissa E. Thompson's Picture

 Welcome!
 My name is Marissa Thompson and I am an Assistant Professor of Sociology at Columbia University.
-My research focuses on the causes and consequences of racial and socioeconomic inequality, with an emphasis on understanding the role of education in shaping disparate outcomes over the life-course.
+My research addresses social policy questions at the intersection of race/ethnicity, education, and social stratification.
+For the 2024-2025 academic year, I am on leave as a National Academy of Education/Spencer Foundation postdoctoral fellow.

 My current research explores, for example, parental preferences regarding school segregation, the causal effects of first-dollar scholarship policies on college access, and the role of genetic ancestry tests in racial boundary-making processes.
-Methodologically, I employ descriptive and experimental quantitative methods using large national datasets, administrative data, survey data, and novel survey experiments.
+I employ a range of methods in my work, including quantitative methods, survey experiments, and both computational and qualitative analyses of text data.
+My research has been published or is forthcoming in journals such as Social Forces, Sociological Science, Sociology of Education, and Proceedings of the National Academy of Sciences, among others.

-In addition to research on inequality and social policy, I’m excited about running, podcasts, and Big Ten football.
+In addition to research on inequality and social policy, I’m excited about running, knitting, and podcasts.